Arizona man gets nine life terms for Buddhist temple murders

-PHOENIX An Arizona man convicted of the execution-style killings of six Buddhist monks and three others at a temple near Phoenix more than two decades ago was sentenced on Friday to spend the rest of his life in prison.
+PHOENIX An Arizona man convicted of the execution-style killings of six Buddhist monks and three others at a temple near Phoenix over two decades ago was sentenced on Friday to spend the rest of his life in prison.

-Thailand-born Doody also received another 33 years for eight armed robbery counts, and one count each of burglary and conspiracy after being convicted in Maricopa County Superior Court after a month-long trial.
+Thailand-born Doody also was convicted of one count each of burglary and conspiracy by jurors in Maricopa County Superior Court following a month-long trial.
+Doody did not testify during his last trial.

-"From my perspective, there can be no other sentence," Judge Joseph Kreamer said in handing down his decision.
-Kreamer also read aloud the names of the nine people the then-high school student was convicted of murdering in Waddell, Arizona.
+Doody was not eligible for the death penalty because he was 17 at the time of the 1991 killings at the Wat Promkunaram temple in Waddell, Arizona, prosecutors said.

+He was originally convicted in 1994, but a U.S. appeals court threw out the decision in May 2011, saying it was based on a coerced confession, and a retrial was ordered.
+A second jury deadlocked on his fate in October 2013, but he was convicted in a second retrial.

 Doody was questioned by investigators for 12 hours in October 1991 and admitted to his involvement.
 Garcia said Doody was the mastermind of the plan to rob the temple, ordered that no witnesses be left, and fired the fatal shots.